Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

 complex, there are a couple tools at your disposal for limiting how much of that complexity leaks into the wider application.
-Namely, by encapsulating the problem you can paper over the complexity (see the [*Facade Pattern*][facade]) and adding another level of [*Indirection*][indirection].
+Namely, by encapsulating the problem you can paper over the complexity (see the [*Facade Pattern*][facade]) or adding another level of [*Indirection*][indirection] (e.g. introduce a middle-man).

 Try to avoid creating a "chatty" API, if possible.
-Making the caller call back and forth into your code to do complex operations leads to increased coupling and more bugs down the track.
+Making the caller go back and forth into your code to do complex operations leads to increased coupling and more bugs down the track.

 ## Step 3: Initial Implementation